stephengold/sport-jolt/README.md

   + using Bash or Fish or PowerShell or Zsh: `./gradlew :java-apps:NewtonsCradle`
   + using Windows Command Prompt: `.\gradlew :java-apps:NewtonsCradle`
   + Press Pause or "." to start or pause the physics.
-  + Press 1/2/3/4/5 to restart with a different number of balls.
+  + Press 1/2/3/4/5 to reinitialize with a different number of balls.
   + Press W/A/S/D/Q/Z to move the camera.

 + Pachinko (2-D simulation of a simple Pachinko machine)